skyerus/faceit-test/README.md

 docker-compose up -d
 docker ps
 ```
-Check that both containers are listed in docker ps.
+Check that both containers are listed in `docker ps`.
 If our service isn't listed, please follow [troubleshooting](#troubleshooting)

 To run the tests:
 ```